DeiInvictus/deiinvictus.github.io/_posts/2025-02-08-education.markdown

 ### Recommendations

 Enrolling in a reputable and **accredited in-state** college to complete your basics and then transfer to a university, will enhance your credibility and ensure that your efforts are acknowledged and respected.
 This way, you will be less likely to be dismissed, and God can utilize you as a powerful force for good. **I recommend pursuing a degree in STEM; fields such as Physics, Mathematics, Engineering, Computer Science, Chemistry, and Biochemistry are excellent options.** I lead by example, having achieved a place on the President's List in Physics.
-If you're set on biblical studies, aim for Biblical Language Scholarship not theology (1John 2:27; cf. John 15:4-5 ESV).

 > Wisdom is supreme—so acquire wisdom, and whatever you acquire, acquire understanding!
 (NET Bible, 2019, Proverbs 4:7).